House concert: Recent uses

-ACM Digital Library.
-Accessed July 20, 2010.
+More recently, they have been reported in many places around the world, from Canada, to South Korea, India and Brazil.

 A house concert can be a useful step for curing a musician's "performance anxiety", also known as "stage fright":

 Bruce Watson, who has been called "an icon of the Australian folk scene", has performed extensively at house concerts throughout Australia and New Zealand.